palewire/django-calaccess-raw-data/docs/models.rst

 CvrCampaignDisclosureCd
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Cover page information from campaign disclosure forms:
+Cover page information from campaign disclosure forms.
+This data comes from
-(F401, F450, F460, F461, F425, F465, F496, F497, F498).
-This data comes from the electronic filing.
-The data contained herein is "as filed" by the entity making the filing.
+the electronic filing.
+The data contained herein is "as filed" by the entity
+making the filing.

 **Sample:** `CVR_CAMPAIGN_DISCLOSURE_CD.TSV <https://github.com/california-civic-data-coalition/django-calaccess-raw-data/blob/master/example/test-data/tsv/CVR_CAMPAIGN_DISCLOSURE_CD.TSV>`_